ALex-Everett-Liu/portable-local-graph-enhanced/docs/DEVELOPMENT_GUIDE.md

 2. **Business Logic:** Add to `public/managers/` or `public/services/`
 3. **State Management:** Update `public/state/appState.js` if needed
 4. **Documentation:** Update relevant docs in `docs/`

 ---

+## Additional Notes

+### Pagination Implementation Details

+The `loadDialog.js` implementation includes additional features that can be considered:
+- **Input validation on blur**: Resets invalid input to current page
+- **Visual feedback**: Button states change based on current page position
+- **Accessibility**: Multiple navigation methods (keyboard Enter, button click, Previous/Next)
+- **User guidance**: "Go to page:" label helps clarify the input purpose

+These enhancements improve usability but are not strictly required by the core principle.

+---